euwbah/musescore-xen-tuner/README.md

 The note's tuning will be automatically octave-reduced/expanded to match the octave that it is written in (in accordance to the Tuning Config), so you can use JI fingering annotations to supplement your existing tuning.

-E.g. the fingering `19.` will cause a note to be tuned to the 19th harmonic of the reference pitch.
-You can also use JavaScript expressions like `Math.sqrt(19).` to cut that exactly into half.
-The 19th harmonic will automatically be octave-reduced be as close as possible to the original tuning of the written note.
+🟡 E.g. the fingering `19.` will cause a note to be tuned to the 19th harmonic of the [current reference note](#6-change-reference-pitch).
+You can also use JavaScript expressions like `Math.sqrt(19).`.

 > 🟠 If you regularly use this feature and do not require normal fingerings on your scores, you can set `var REQUIRE_PERIOD_AFTER_FINGERING_RATIO = false;` at around line 100 of `fns.js`.
 This will make all fingering text function as a JI ratio/harmonic by default, without the need for a period at the end &mdash; making your scores slightly neater.
 >
 > Of course, this will also make normal fingering numbers act as otonal harmonics, so you should be careful.

 > ⚠️ This is not a replacement for accidentals.
 Fingering annotations do not carry over noteheads unlike accidentals.
-See [secondary accidentals](#advanced-secondary-accidentals) if you want a way to sporadically apply certain higher-order accidentals that need not be part of the declared accidental chains.
+See [secondary accidentals](#advanced-secondary-accidentals) if you want a way to sporadically apply certain higher-limit accidentals that behave like accidentals.

 ### 3. Fingerings to denote cent offsets